 • Top 10 Best Loudspeaker Brands (Overall) On The Market Today

 When all performing together, the drivers of a multi-driver speaker should be designed to reproduce the entire bandwidth of the audio signal (except maybe the very low-end, which could be sent to a separate subwoofer).

 For more information, check out the related My New Microphone articles:

 • Differences Between Mid-Range Speakers, Tweeters & Woofers

 • What Is A Speaker Crossover Network?
 (Active & Passive)

 A Note On Stereo Speakers

 Stereophonic sound is typically achieved via two mono speakers.
-One speaker, positioned to the left of the listener, is provided with the left channel audio of the stereo signal.
-The other speaker, positioned to the right of the listener, is provided with the right channel audio of the stereo signal.
+One speaker positioned to the listener's left is provided with the left channel audio of the stereo signal.
+The other speaker positioned to the listener's right is provided with the right channel audio of the stereo signal.